yxz321/resistance_microb_invasion/readme.md

 * Sup Fig.7 - CM_inv_luc.xlsx
 * Sup Fig.8 - SL_comp_cfu.xlsx
 * Sup Fig.9 - CM_comp_cfu.xlsx

+Note: for sequencing and the simulated results as below, the raw data are available only in [Figshare](https://doi.org/10.6084/m9.figshare.27168834) due to size limitations.

 `./raw_16S_sequencing/` contains raw Illumina sequencing files and the bash script for generating the read count table in `./rawdata_experiment/`.